Googling “Wedding Photographer” is overwhelming. You’ll find websites for local studios, sketchy ads, and pages and pages of listings on The Knot.

 Keep reading to find the top 3 questions brides have when searching for a photographer!

 STYLE – I list this first because their shooting and editing style is probably what caught your eye.
 If you can’t stop scrolling on their Instagram, I’d say you love their style!

-PERSONALITY – After getting to know them online, can you imagine them being there on your wedding day?
-Do you think they’d be helpful and kind to you and your guests?
+PERSONALITY – After getting to know them online, ask yourself: “Can I imagine them being there on our wedding day?
+Do I think they’d be helpful and kind to us and our guests?”

 EXPERIENCE – After reading about the experience they offer their brides & grooms, are you PUMPED to have that experience for yourself??

 SERVICES & PRICING – Most photographers have a range of pricing listed on their website.
 If their pricing is WAY more than you could afford (I’m talking thousands over budget), than they’re probably not the best fit, even if you’re obsessed with their style.
 But if their pricing is within the range of what you plan to invest, and they’ve passed the three tests above… what are you waiting for??
 Contact them! 🥳